To content

 Language: German

-Date and place: Lecture:
+Date and place: Dates will be published shortly.

-Please note that the event title has changed from "Technology Oriented Entrepreneurship" to "Introduction to Entrepreneurship".
+• Changed course title: The course title has changed from "Technology-oriented Entrepreneurship" to "Introduction to Entrepreneurship".
 This is mainly a title adjustment and does not affect the content of the course.
-This means that
+Students who have already passed "Technology-oriented Entrepreneurship" cannot take the module again with the new title.
+Students who have not passed "Technology-oriented Entrepreneurship" must take the follow-up course.

 Contents overview